Extracurricular Activities and Clubs

 Academic Super Bowl

 The Academic Super bowl is an academic-based group open to all full time Jackson Creek students that competes in a statewide competition towards the end of each school year.
 Students from Jackson Creek compete in four main subject areas - Math, Science, Social Studies, and English.
 The material covered is focused on a specific historic time period, such as the Renaissance, Industrial Revolution, the New Era, etc. Students meet once a week after school hours in order to review material and prepare for the final competition.
 Mrs. McGlaun firstname.lastname@example.org and Ms. Driscoll email@example.com are the coaches.

-The Science Olympiad team is an academic team open to any student interested in science.
-We start in early October and meet every Thursday after school.
-We compete in a regional competition in late February.
+Science Olympiad is an academic team open to any student interested in science.
+We start meeting in early October and meet every Tuesday after school.
 There are 23 events covering all facets of science.
 Some events are based on building (ex. making a glider or tower), others on knowledge (ex.
 Anatomy or Meterology) and some are based on performing lab skills (ex.
 Science Crime Busters).
 The regional competition is in late February.
 If we qualify for the state competition, it is usually held at IU on the second Saturday of Spring Break.
 Please visit the Indiana Science Olympiad web site at https://indianascienceolympiad.org/ for more information.
 Mr. McCallen firstname.lastname@example.org and Mrs. Knox email@example.com are the coaches.